-If you have cohorts enabled in your course, you can use content groups to give access to particular components in your course only to specific groups of learners.
+For example, if you have cohorts enabled in your course, you can use content groups to give access to particular components or units in your course only to learners in specific cohorts.
+If your course has more than one enrollment track, you might provide the same practice assignments to all learners yet provide learners in the certificate track with different exams from non- certificate learners.